Logo

 What Helps (Concrete Fixes)

-a.
-Designing assessments for thinking, not formatting
+A. Create assessments for thinking, not formatting

-Instead, create parallel assessments that test:
+Instead, you can create parallel assessments that test:

 • the same concept,